 And it’s not just American or Canadian students who apply to North America, plenty of others do too.
 Southbankers love exploring new places to study with energy and verve.”

-Higher Education & Careers Advisor – Jane Arneil
+Higher Education & Careers Lead (Interim) – Jane Arneil

 “Supporting pupils to make informed decisions about their university choices and any potential career is central to my role as Higher Education and Careers Advisor, and something I feel passionate about.

 As an experienced counsellor and advisor, it brings me great joy to help pupils to gain places for their chosen course at universities across the UK, in Europe and North America.
 Each child is unique and I pride myself on providing each individual pupil with the very best advice and guidance, helping them to achieve their goals and aspirations.”